AdoPiSoft/minify-dir/README.md

 ## Params

 - The first param is the directory to be minified.
 All contents of the `src` directory in this example are going to be processed and the output will be saved in `release` directory.
-So if you have a file `src/dir1/file.js`, it will be saved in `release/dir1/file.js`.
+So if you have a file `src/dir1/file.js`, it will be saved in `release/dir1/file.js`. `src` can also be an absolute path in which case it ignores the `options.basePath`.

 - The second param is the [**Options**](#Options) object.